 Caution: Deviant audio in use

 The Acousatron is ideal for large events where lots of people want to have a go at something.
 The consoles that allow people to interact with the instruments house eight specialist controllers, each of which has different ways of controlling the sounds.
-The amplified sounds are large, complex and constantly changing.
-Depending on the nature of the event the Acousatron experience can be taken up several levels with costumed performers who interact, encourage and jam with visitors/participants
+The amplified sounds are large, complex and constantly changing with participants watching and listening in fascination as they control motors which strum the strings of the acoustic instruments.

 UK & Eurpoean bookings